Transfer Credit FAQ

-Before you register for a course at another institution, you should print out the Permission to Enroll form, fill it out completely, and submit it to the Welcome & Registration Center.
-At that time, the Assistant Registrar for Transfer Evaluation will review your request.
+Before you register for a course at another institution, you should print out the Verification of Transferability Form , fill it out completely, and submit it to the Welcome Center.
+At that time, the Assistant Registrar will review your request.
 Typically, a grade of "C" or better is needed to ensure the credit(s) will be accepted.

 12. I'm transferring to another college before I receive my degree from FCC.
 If I take courses there, can I transfer them back to FCC to complete my degree?

 It's possible!
 Please contact the Associate Registrar at 301-846-2655 for more information.

 13. I took a course at another institution that I also earned credit for at FCC.
 Can I still transfer it in?

 No. Transfer credit cannot be awarded for a course if credit has already been earned at FCC.